 The DuroMax XP5500E is EPA-approved and CARB-compliant.
 Thus, selling and purchasing this generator is allowed in each of the 50 states, including California.

 Moreover, it features a spark arrestor, which makes it suitable for use in forested areas.

 The following charts are provided to give you an idea of how some of the key specs of the DuroMax XP5500E compare to generators of similar power (between 4000 and 5000 W).

-- As for its weight, the DuroMax XP5500E weighs only 122 pounds, making it one of the lighter generators in the 4000-5000 rated wattage category.
-If weight is your top priority, one of the champions in this power category is the Pulsar PG5250, weighing just 99.5 pounds.
+- As far as its dry weight is concerned, the DuroMax XP5500E weighs just 122 pounds and thus, it is one of the lighter 4000 to 5000 rated wattage generators.
+If you are concerned by weight, one of the champions in the above mentioned power range is the Pulsar PG5250, with a dry weight of just 99.5 pounds.

-- As for its autonomy, the XP5500E, with an autonomy of around 9 hours at a 50% load, is placed on the low end among the generators of its kind.
+- Autonomy-wise, with around 9 hours on a full tank at a 50% load, the XP5500E is on the low end when compared to other generators of a similar power output.
 Furthermore, considering the run times, one of the generators which have a roughly same power output, with the highest autonomy, is the Dewalt DXGN4500, as it provides around 15 hours.

 As you can see from this interactive chart, when compared to other 4000-5000W generators, the DuroMax XP5500E is on the cheap side of the price range.

 It can therefore be a really good buy if you're looking to acquire a budget generator.

 - GFCI Outlets

 - Lightweight for its kind (122 lbs)